RT

 see a course that uses thorn bushes.
 The

-some courses we’ve seen, these imperfections do interfere with play a bit.
-They pale in comparison, though,
+we’ve seen, these imperfections do interfere with play a bit.
+They pale in comparison, though, to one of

 (those ones that have three holes to place your ball in) to begin with, the